aaron-grau/curic/html-css/micro-projects/flex/README.md

 [skeleton]: ./skeleton.zip

 Starting from the skeleton, update the the `flex.css` stylesheet.
-In this exercise, we will be converting our yesterday's solution from using floats to using flexbox.
+In this exercise, we will be converting yesterday's solution from using floats to using flexbox.
 Let us begin. 🙏

 1. First, let's remove the `clearfix` class from our `header` as it won't play well with flex.
 2. Next, we should unfloat our logo image and our `nav`, and remove the `inline-block` display property from the list items in our `nav`.